am-bean/am-bean.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Andrew Bean is a doctoral researcher in Social Data Science at the Oxford Internet Institute.
-He studies data-centric machine learning from a technical and sociotechnical perspective.
+He studies human-centric artificial intelligence from a technical and sociotechnical perspective.

-Andrew has particular expertise in the study of large language models, and has co-authored research papers and policy briefs about benchmarking, alignment, bias and safety appearing in venues such as NeurIPS (2x Oral presentations), EMNLP, and the UK House of Lords.
+Andrew has particular expertise with large language models, and has co-authored research papers and policy briefs about reasoning, alignment, bias and safety appearing in venues such as NeurIPS (1x Best Paper, 2x Oral presentations), EMNLP, and GoodIT.
+He has been an invited speaker at Meta, the MIT Media Lab, and MilaNLP.
+He teaches a course of his own creation on Practical Ethics for Artificial Intelligence for Stanford University overseas study in Oxford.
 In 2022, he was awarded the Clarendon Scholarship for top doctoral applicants to the University of Oxford.